cosmos/ibc-rs/ibc-query/README.md

 - Includes convenient `QueryContext` and `ProvableContext` traits that extend the capabilities of an implemented IBC module, enabling the retrieval of state from the chain.
-- Derives `serde` for all the domain types to facilitate (de)serialization of the domain types.
+- Derives `serde` and `schema` for all the domain types to facilitate (de)serialization of the domain types.